 If you haven’t noticed, Netflix will start playing a stream sooner than it can be played at its full quality, buffering for the full-resolution version along the way.
 As soon as it is possible to do so, the stream will be displayed at full resolution.

 If bandwidth slows down, video resolution will drop until the full-res stream is sufficiently buffered again.
 Ostensibly, Netflix does this to keep the load times short so you don’t feel like it’s taking forever to watch your show.
 This intelligent adjustment makes Netflix feel snappy, but at the wrong time of day, it can also make it look like garbage during the first few minutes of viewing.

 As we experimented with Netflix quality over the course of an entire day, we discovered that the biggest factor influencing stream quality is the time of day and whether that time falls under typical peak hours for watching.
 You’ll want to keep peak hours (essentially prime time hours after 6 p.m.) in mind and adjust your expectations.

-Other than that, there isn’t much you can do aside from vote with your wallet.
-Cancel your subscription to tell Netflix that if they can’t get you a better experience in your area, you’re not going to pay for it.
+Fortunately, this is a problem you will run into far less than you used to.
+On the other hand, depending on where you live, you may not have the option to switch ISPs or do anything else to get a better streaming experience.
+If this is the case, there isn’t much you can do aside from canceling your subscription to tell Netflix that if they can’t get you a better experience in your area, you’re not going to pay for it.
 Otherwise, it’s possible nothing will change.